usds/techfar-hub-website-v3/How-To-Update/frontmatter.md

 ![Tag landing page](images/tag-landing.png)

 Note that the listings use the `heading:` for the heading of the box and the `promo_description:` (if any) for content below the heading.

+## `is_featured:`

+The homepage features a single case study at the top, which is the "featured" case study.
+You can pick which case study is featured by setting `is_featured: true` on one of the case study mdx files.
+If you do so, make sure you also have set the `media_image` and `media_alt`.
+Look at the current featured case study for an example.